zachmayer/backblaze_analysis/README.md

 and then took the 95% confidence interval at 1 year from the fitted survival curve.

 Here’s the results of our analysis.
-The HGST HUH721212ALN604 is the most reliable drive model in our sample of data:
+The DELLBOSS VD is the most reliable drive model in our sample of data:

 <table>
 <thead>